FutureProofHomes/Documentation/docs/satellite1-flash-via-usb-c.md

+!!! warning "Flashing your Satellite1 will erase all data on the device, and optionally your WiFi credentials setting it back to factory settings.
+I will not remove the Satellite1 from your Home Assistant server instance."

 ## Flash your Satellite1 via USB-C Cable

 1. Use a data-capable USB-C cable and connect it directly to your computer.